thiippal/running-courses-at-csc/README.md

-# Using CSC services at UH
+# Using CSC services for teaching at the University of Helsinki

 This repository contains instructions for setting up and running courses at the University of Helsinki that use services provided by [CSC – IT Centre for Science](https://www.csc.fi/).